Coflnet/HypixelSkyblock/README.md

 ## Get started/usage
 Hello there fellow developer.
 Development of this project is done with the following docker-compose file.
-I recomend you create a new folder, enter and clone this repository with `git clone --depth=1 -b separation https://github.com/Coflnet/HypixelSkyblock.git dev`
+1. create a new folder, enter and clone this repository with `git clone --depth=1 -b separation https://github.com/Coflnet/HypixelSkyblock.git dev`
-Then copy this and paste it into the file called `docker-compose.yml` Now clone whatever project you like to develop. eg. `git clone https://github.com/Coflnet/SkyUpdater.git` and start it with `docker-compose up updater` or `git clone https://github.com/Coflnet/SkyCommands.git` and start it with `docker-compose up commands`
+2. copy this and paste it into the file called `docker-compose.yml`
+3. Now clone whatever project you like to develop with/need (indicated by `depends_on`). eg. `git clone https://github.com/Coflnet/SkyUpdater.git` and start it with `docker-compose up updater` or `git clone https://github.com/Coflnet/SkyCommands.git` and start it with `docker-compose up commands`